-2. Describe your efforts to resolve the complaint in other ways.
+2. Describe your efforts to resolve the complaint i n other ways.

-3. Be sure to attach any relevant documentation, if available.
+3. Be sure to attach any relevant documentation, is f available.

-To be completed by the College of Education
+To be completed by the College of Educ ation

+Form Received By

 Form Received By:

 Date Received:

-Conference must be held within ten (10) days of the receipt of the written complaint.

-Conference Date:

-Student must receive a response within ten (10) days of the conference.
+Conference Date: Student must receive a response within ten (10) days of the conference.

+D .

 Response From: Date: